ifaguilar/hooked/README.md

 ## Tech Stack

+In this project, I'm using the MERN stack, which consists of the following technologies:

 - MongoDB: A NoSQL document database that provides scalability and flexibility for building modern applications.

 - Express.js: A fast, minimalist web framework for Node.js.